ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Kubernetes/S3-kubernetes-03-networking-service-discovery/README.md

 An abstract way to expose an application running on a set of Pods as a network service.

-With Kubernetes you don't need to modify your application to use an unfamiliar service discovery mechanism.
+With Kubernetes, you don't need to modify your application to use an unfamiliar service discovery mechanism.

 Kubernetes gives Pods their own IP addresses and a single DNS name for a set of Pods, and can load-balance across them.

 ### Motivation

 Kubernetes Pods are mortal.
-They are born and when they die, they are not resurrected.
+They are born, and when they die, they are not resurrected.
 If you use a Deployment to run your app, it can create and destroy Pods dynamically.

-Each Pod gets its own IP address, however in a Deployment, the set of Pods running in one moment in time could be different from the set of Pods running that application a moment later.
+Each Pod gets its own IP address; however, in a Deployment, the set of Pods running currently could be different from the set of Pods running that application a moment later.

 ### Service Discovery

 The basic building block starts with the Pod, which is just a resource that can be created and destroyed on demand.
 Because a Pod can be moved or rescheduled to another Node, any internal IPs that this Pod is assigned can change over time.

-If we were to connect to this Pod to access our application, it would not work on the next re-deployment.
+If we were to connect to this Pod to access our application, it would not work on the next redeployment.
 To make a Pod reachable to external networks or clusters without relying on any internal IPs, we need another layer of abstraction.
 K8s offers that abstraction with what we call a `Service Deployment`.

 `Services` provide network connectivity to Pods that work uniformly across clusters.
 K8s services provide discovery and load balancing. `Service Discovery` is the process of figuring out how to connect to a service.